prashantgupta24/firewalld-rest/README.md

 # Firewalld-rest

-This is a REST service to allow users to dynamically update firewalld rules on a server
+A REST service to allow users to dynamically update firewalld rules on a server.

 ## Table of Contents